agodhani/sm-business-web-builder/development_documentation/phase1_implementation_plan.md

 - [ ] Confirm responsive behavior on desktop and mobile widths.
 - [ ] Confirm generated copy is factually grounded in the input.
 - [ ] Confirm project reopen can start preview again from generated site files.
+- [ ] Confirm builder app restart does not auto-respawn generated-site preview.
 - [ ] Confirm edit and regenerate writes a new version folder.

 **Verification**